How Much Tax Do You Pay on KES 150,000 in Kenya

 Personal Income Tax (PAYE) on KES 150,000

 The Finance Act 2023 introduced changes to these bands, affecting how taxable income is calculated.
-For KES 150,000 gross pay, the effective rate comes to about 17.1% after deductions.
+For KES 150,000 gross pay, the effective PAYE rate comes to about 22.4% of gross.
 This includes progressive slabs that tax higher portions at increased rates.

-Workers in Kenya face mandatory PAYE deductions alongside other levies like NHIF and NSSF.
+Workers in Kenya face mandatory PAYE deductions alongside other levies like SHIF and NSSF.
 Personal relief reduces the final amount, providing some tax relief.
 Understanding this helps in planning take-home pay accurately.

 Employers use the KRA iTax portal for compliance and filing.
 Monthly tax deductions ensure steady revenue collection for the government.
 For salaried individuals, this forms the core of personal income tax obligations.